How to Write API Integration Tests

 Duplicate request handling

 For write endpoints, verify that the same idempotency key does not create two side effects.
+This matters most for payments, order creation, subscription changes, and webhook consumers.

 Transaction rollback behavior